luca-zanchetta/Teamify/README.md

 ### Shared Task Management (Events)

-Teamify takes task collaboration to the next level with shared tasks, known as "Events."
+Teamify takes task collaboration to the next level with shared tasks, known as "Events".
 Easily create Events and invite to collaborate other team members.

 ### Survey Creation